yevheniia-shabalova/team_project/README.md

 **What tasks need to be completed to get to your final output?** - Tasks have been allocated based on our expertise.
 These include data cleaning, exploratory data analysis, model selection, and interpretation of results.

-**What is the primary focus within the dataset?** - The primary focus within the dataset is to understand the relationships between various predictor variables (like temperature, store size, unemployment rate, fuel price, and holidays) and weekly sales.
+**What is the primary focus within the dataset?** - The primary focus within the dataset is to understand the relationships between various predictor variables (like temperature, CPI, unemployment rate, fuel price, and holidays) and weekly sales.

 **What are potential relationships in the data that you could explore?** - Potential relationships we aim to explore include how changes in temperature, economic indicators (like unemployment rate and fuel price), and holiday seasons impact weekly sales.